-To do this, an engaged and powerful workforce is crucial so that changes can be driven forwards.
-Evidence shows that collective leadership can support this, harnessing and enabling all nursing and midwifery staff to improve the outcomes and experiences for individuals, families and populations, addressing local, regional and national unwarranted variations and inequalities.
+To do this, an engaged and empowered workforce is crucial so that changes can be driven forward.
+Evidence shows that collective leadership can underpin this, by harnessing and enabling all nursing and midwifery staff to improve the outcomes and experiences for individuals, families and populations, addressing local, regional and national unwarranted variations and inequalities.

-A collective voice can drive forwards transformation across care sectors and organisational boundaries and in order to achieve this staff must be supported to recognise and embrace that they are all leaders – no matter where you work, or the role that you have.
+A collective voice can drive forwards transformation across health and care sectors and organisational boundaries.
+To achieve this staff must be supported to recognise and embrace that they are all leaders – no matter where you work, or the role that you have.

 The Chief Nursing Officer for England’s vision is that we are much stronger as a profession when we come together.
 We can be central to influencing and leading a new healthcare model for the 21st century – collective leadership at its best. #teamCNO.